johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net-part-2.md

 }
 {% endhighlight %}

-**blah blah blah** about how this is non-blocking and execution will create handles to these sequences that then start having data added to them as it becomes available.
+Even this is just standard LINQ syntax, this is still non-blocking and asynchronous.
+The lambda in the `Select` statement is executed only when data becomes available.
+So the caller is given a handle to the resulting IObservable immediately and it will start to produce values as soon as values are available on the input IObservable.

 All we have to do at this point is to consume this data and display it on the UI.
 The UI code itself is out of scope for this post, but lets just assume we have the following methods available to us: